GoogleChromeLabs/chromedriver-bug-repro-templates/selenium-python/README.md

 # Template for Selenium and Python

-This repository provides a template for reproducing any ChromeDriver bug.
+This repository serves as a boilerplate for reproducing ChromeDriver regressions across platforms using Selenium WebDriver and Pytest.

 The included GitHub Actions will automatically run the tests on every push and pull request, on the following platforms: